bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## Current Questions

 - Do students ever edit patient info / create their own patients.
 Should they ever be able to?

-- Should there be a button to clear all patient and specimen history?
-Should it be done automatically at the start of each semester?